fairfin/fairfin-website/program.md

 - Currently only the cs-study course has profile courses
 - If you're studying business informatics (eg.) and do all courses part of such a profile, that isn't officially recognized

+#### More choice of courses in business informatics

+- currently the choices for courses in business informatics are quite limited
+- we'd like to have more choice in this area

 ### __Faculty__